Revolutionizing Sustainability: 21 Groundbreaking Innovations That Could Transform Our World

 There's never been a greater push for sustainable products and technologies than there is today.
-We've reached a critical point with regards to climate change, and many innovators and businesses are stepping up to the plate to build a greener future.
-Here are just some of the incredible examples of sustainable innovation that could change the world as we know it, and pave the way for a more sustainable way of living.
+We've reached a critical point with regard to climate change, and many innovators and businesses are stepping up to the plate to build a greener future.
+Here are just some of the incredible examples of sustainable innovation that could change the world as we know it and pave the way for a more sustainable way of living.

 1. The Smog Free Project: Air pollution can now be transformed into jewelry

 Daan Roosegaarde is the mastermind behind the world's first smog vacuum cleaner.
 The Smog Free Tower measures almost 23 feet high (7 meters) and sucks in polluted air, cleaning it through a process of ionization before releasing it again.
 At its peak performance, the tower cleans 30,000 m3 of air per hour.

 Thanks to Roosegaarde's design, you can even wear rings from the compressed smog particles collected from the tower.
 By buying and wearing a Smog Free Ring, you're contributing to over 10,700 square feet (1000 square meters) of clean air.
 The project has garnered a lot of attention since its inception, winning multiple awards.
 Recent tower campaigns have been launched in South Korea, China, the Netherlands, Mexico, and Poland.

 2. Zéphyr Solar: An autonomous solar balloon bringing electricity to disaster zones